11 January 2025

 The bridge was always going to be the focus of the action.
 The French had a sapper who could blow it up, forcing the wagon train off road to use the Ford.
 It was slow on the dirt track, half as fast off it.
 So it could massively increase the number of moves to get over the river.

-The British skirmishers open up with their rifles and make the sapper duck down and so was unable to setup the gun powder.
+The British skirmishers open up with their rifles and make the Sapper duck down and so was unable to setup the gun powder.
 You can also see cards for the hidden movement as the units were still hidden by the trees.
 The Highlanders are slowly making their way to get their 24 muskets into play.

 No comments: